SpuzzSomchai/yt-revanced-nonroot/README.md

 Necessary for non-root user.
 Install first

 # About
-♻️ This repository patch Revanced and Revanced Extended with YouTube name and lôg
+♻️ This repository patch Revanced and Revanced Extended with YouTube name and logo